-Many utilities offer green power products26 and green tariffs27 that allow small and large organizations to increase their investment in renewable energy.
-For large organizations located in regulated states, green tariffs are innovative instruments that have expanded opportunities for them to buy renewable energy through regulated utilities.
+Many utilities offer green power products26 and green tariffs27 that allow small and large organisations to increase their investment in renewable energy.
+For large organisations located in regulated states, green tariffs are innovative instruments that have expanded opportunities for them to buy renewable energy through regulated utilities.
 Twenty-three green tariffs in 17 states have been proposed or approved, with two denied by the states’ public utilities commissions (PUCs).28 In the first half of 2019, about 1 GW (out of 5.95 GW) of renewable deals in the United States were transacted through green tariffs with regulated utilities (figure 4).29

 Community renewable energy options are expanding renewable procurement for new players

 Driven by state policy, community renewable projects (also called shared renewable energy projects) enable local governments and communities to aggregate electricity demand within their jurisdictions and contract for renewable electricity supply.
-Nineteen states and the District of Columbia have policies and programs for community energy projects.31
+Nineteen states and the District of Columbia have policies and programmes for community energy projects.31